-Document Title Who needs to upload these documents Statement of Purpose For every service Structural plan of the organisation All applicants except Individuals Floor Plans Accommodation based Services Medical Reference Every RI needs to upload this.
+Document Title Who needs to upload these documents Statement of Purpose For every service Structural plan of the organisation All applicants except Individuals Floor Plans Accommodation based Services Medical Reference If you have a problem obtaining a medical reference please contact CIW for advice.
+Every RI needs to upload this.
 Where a medical reference cannot be obtained, CIW will consider a Self Declaration, and may require further information if required.
-Bankers Reference All applicants except Local Authorities and Local Health Boards Business Plan Local Health Boards Projected Cash Flow Last 2 annual accounts All limited companies, public limited companies, limited liability partnerships, charitable companies, charitable incorporated companies or any other corporate bodies.
+Bankers Reference All applicants except Local Authorities and Business Plan Local Health Boards Projected Cash Flow Last 2 annual accounts All limited companies, public limited companies, limited liability partnerships, charitable companies, charitable incorporated companies or any other corporate bodies.